wissalbenjira/wissalbenjira.github.io/_pages/about.md

 ======
 - One paper is accepted to BDA 2023.
 - Co-reviewed papers published in ADMA, DEXA and RCIS 2023.
 - Attended [Hi!
-Paris Summer School 2023].
+Paris](https://www.hi-paris.fr/) Summer School 2023 organized by HEC and Institut Polytechnique.
-- Part of the organization of a research day about e-health & ethics
+- Part of the organization of a research day about E-Health & Ethics
 - One poster is accepted to 5th Symposium GDR CNRS MADICS 2023.